mgechev/angular-performance-checklist/README.md

 ### Don't Lazy-Load the Default Route

-Lets suppose we have the following routing configuration:
+Let's suppose we have the following routing configuration:

 ```ts
 // Bad practice